STAFF & BOARD MEMBERS

 Operations Manager

-FRANCESCA TAUVETTE BIO
+FRANCESCA DI MARIA MONNI BIO

 When I was 19, I exchanged with Carleton University for a year.
 At a young age of 21, I completed my degree, and came back to Canada.
 Professionally, I worked in law firms as a legal assistant, then law clerk for six years.
 I became heavily involved in volunteering with children and schools.
 I then knew I needed a further challenge and something more meaningful.